mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/datascience.md

  <p>
  Empty columns are filled with default values (1, 2, 3, ... for Entry 1, 2, 3, ...).

-{:id="AnomalyDetection.RemoveAnomaly" class="method returns list"} <i/> RemoveAnomaly(*anomaly*{:.list},*xList*{:.list},*yList*{:.list})
-: Given a single anomaly: [(anomaly index, anomaly value)]

- 1. Iterate over the xList and delete value at anomaly index
- 2. Iterate over the yList and delete the value at anomaly index with the same value as anomaly value
- 3. combine the xList and yList after modification in a list of x and y pairs

- We assume x and y lists are the same size and are ordered

 {:id="AnomalyDetection.RemoveDataSource" class="method"} <i/> RemoveDataSource()
 : Removes the currently attached Data Source from the Chart Data component.
  Doing so will result in no more updates from the Data Source being sent, however,